phetsims/circuit-construction-kit-common/doc/model.md

 Batteries can be ideal (very low resistance) or have an internal resistance (in the 2nd screen of Circuit Construction Kit: DC).

-Insulators such as the dollar bill, eraser and dog are modeled as having a very high resistance.
+Insulators such as the dollar bill and eraser are modeled as having a very high resistance.

 The ammeters and voltmeter are ideal (no resistance).